-Install A Wet Room
+Install A Wet Room or Walk In Shower

 Baths can often pose a danger, especially deep ones where you need a mini stepladder to climb out of.
 If you have the funds available, rip out the bathtub and renovate your bathroom into a wet room.
-A walk-in shower makes every easier, and you’re less likely to have an accident.
+A walk-in shower makes everything easier, and you’re less likely to have an accident.
 You might also want to install a seat later on down the line as this can help if you end up not being able to stand for too long.

 Think About Additional Care

-There may come a time where additional care is needed, and if a care home like Porthaven care homes isn’t for you, then it’s good to at least have some extra help coming in.
+There may come a time where additional care is needed, and if a care home isn’t for you, then it’s good to at least have some extra help coming in.
 Whether that’s ordering groceries online for delivery to a friend driving you to your doctors, it’s all part of getting that extra help when needed.
 There’s also the option of care assistants that can come out to your home if there’s no family or friends available to help out.

-A stairlift might be needed later in life if you still live in a property with a second floor.
+Mobility aids for walking are always useful.
+Or a stairlift might be needed later in life if you still live in a property with a second floor.
 Or you could add an additional banister to the other side of the staircase to give you more support.